joematthews/extreme-angular/README.md

 ### Testing

-[Vitest](https://vitest.dev/) is the default unit test runner for Angular 21, replacing Karma.
+[Vitest](https://vitest.dev/) is the default unit test runner for Angular, replacing Karma.
 Tests run in Node.js using [jsdom](https://github.com/jsdom/jsdom) to simulate the DOM, providing fast test execution without browser overhead.

 To run tests in watch mode: